heptarch/heptarch.github.io/drafts/demon.md

 ɰ.
 The waters of Trinity Quay are stilled—Ashen House an empty box of stone, its genius fled—the sky fluorescent with unfamiliar suns.
-Ellen looks up, and Rev. Dewar, holding her hand, out to the ocean in its welcoming infinitude.
+Rev. Dewar, holding her hand, faces the ocean in its welcoming infinitude.
+Ellen looks up and remembers the galaxy.

 <i>Child, what should you like to do?</i>